2014 Founders League Champions

-Now in nearly its 100th year, baseball at Loomis Chaffee is alive and well.
+Now in its 101st year, baseball at Loomis Chaffee is alive and well.
 From the teams of the early 1900’s coached by the school’s first coach, Chick Sellers, to those of the 1950’s headed by Ralph Erickson, to the championship teams of the 1980’s and 1990’s led by Al Beebe and Duane Estes, baseball on The Island has enjoyed a long and successful history.
 Jeff Ross, head coach since 1999, has continued that success during his first thirteen years at the helm.
-Since 2002, the Pelicans have won four championships, finished second four times and compiled a record of 127-57, a .690 winning percentage.
+Since 2002, the Pelicans have won five championships, finished second four times and compiled a record of 152-66, a .695 winning percentage.

 Far and away the most important factor in this success has been the program’s commitment to the development of the baseball fundamentals of every player at every level.
 Being a baseball player here means becoming a student of the game, someone who realizes that “the only way to get better is to get smarter.”
 Our coaches are first and foremost teachers of the game of baseball, and our players know that the key to success is not just hard work but “smart hard work.”